Alex-Hamblin/ComputerGraphicsFinalExam/README.md

 In this scene I used A hologram shader, a colour correction post process shader, A toon shader, and a scrolling texture.

+I decided that the best way to show this graphical enhancement was to recreate the first part of a level in super mario world.

+The player has the ability to move around in the level.